ataima/qxmlc/README.txt

 3)it is also possible generate a output xml file with more info or debug  (--addxmlinfo or --debug )

+4) Alternative use of qxmlc.
+If you have to start with new project with require a file load or save of data starting with the definition of schema of xml.
+Create a minimal xml as schema and use qxmlc to generate main class.
+   Derived Your code from this class.
+If in the future have to change xml schema have only to recreate via qxmlc the code and all youtr developper code will be untouch of changes.

 VERSION  1.0 Beta 0